 Galvanized steel coils are typically produced according to:

 Certification such as EN 10204 3.1 Mill Test Certificates ensures traceability and compliance with required specifications.
+EN 10346 is the primary European standard for galvanized steel, while ASTM A653 is widely used in international markets.

 Industry Standards and Further Guidance